Accessibility FAST

 2. Understand what they find.

-3. Use what they find.
+3. Use what they’ve learned.

 A Stanford study found that people often make their writing “more complex in order to appear smarter”, but doing so often results in the opposite effect.[1]
 That does not mean writing can never be complex.
 Writing should be appropriate to the audience and context.
+For example, a course outline or subject introduction should be relatively plain.
+Research materials, textbooks, and journal articles can be significantly more complex.

 Plain Language Best Practices